Codex tools: Log in

 Offsets are useful because they can allow a developer to skip a certain number of WordPress posts before starting output.

-Unfortunately, many developers find out that hard way that setting an offset value in their custom WordPress queries has a nasty and potentially serious habit of breaking pagination.
+Unfortunately, many developers find out that hard way that setting an offset value in their custom WordPress queries has the nasty and potentially serious side-effect of breaking pagination.

 There is a very good reason for this however... the offset argument is actually the value WordPress uses to handle pagination itself.
 If a developer sets a manual offset value, pagination will not function because that value will override WordPress's automatic adjustment of the offset for a given page.